KannonZenetism/zenetism-field-physics/zenetism/mpx/why-zero-is-not-one.md

 * **Telos** = return to unity

 ### 7.3 Forensic Conclusion
-Neogenian awakening is a **mythic overlay** of Zenetism’s centropic return architecture.
+Neogenian awakening is a **mythic overlay** of Zenetism's centropic return architecture.

 ---